 If the time becomes reset press the TIME button for about 3 seconds and the year will show.
 Increase with the OVERRIDE button and decrease with the BOOST button.
 Press TIME to move to months and repeat until the day, hour and minutes are set.

 For the hot water timer/controller.
 If the programme is corrupted press PROGRAMME for 3 seconds or so and the days of the week should show.
 Press PROGRAMME again and the first of four programme times will display.
 Set this to 06:00 using the OVERRIDE and BOOST buttons then press PROGRAMME again to move to the switch off time and set this to 10:00.
 Press PROGRAMME again and it will go to the next programmed time and set this to switch on at 18:00 and off at 20:00.
 Then press PROGRAMME again until you have cycled through the four programmes.
 Do not set programmes 3 or 4 to anything.

 For the heated towel rail programme just one on and one off time to 02:00 and 10:00 respectively

-The house is heated with electrc radiators that can all be individually controlled at the radiator or via an app running on a smartphone.
-You can download the iVista app from the app store and when you have installed it you can log in to control the heating.
-The username is my email address: firstname.lastname@example.org and the password is CornerCottage.
-It will give you access and control of all the radiators individually and you can set the temperature you require on each.
-Go to the My devices list and set each radiator.
+The house is heated with electric radiators that can all be individually controlled at the radiator or via an app running on a smartphone.
 You should use the COMFORT setting and adjust the temperature as required using the +/- symbols.
 If you do have a baby with you there is an option that will ensure the surface temperature of the radiator will not burn.
 At the moment, the remote setting and control of the radiators is not functional due to the provider going bust.
 I'm working on it.

 The phone number is 01726 870053.